 6.9.
 Seven-Position Numerical Evaluation Scale.
 Many of the decision rules used to evaluate the CV waveform using the three-position scale are equally applicable to the seven-position scale.
-Only differences between the two scales are identified below.
+The differences between the two scales are identified below.

 6.9.1.
-If a comparative response displays phasic or tonic arousal, and the other comparative response has visually more but less than twice as much arousal, then assign a value of plus or minus one.
+If a comparative response displays phasic arousal and the other comparative response has visually more but less than twice as much arousal, assign a value of plus or minus one.

 6.9.2.
-If a comparative response displays phasic or tonic arousal, and the other comparative response has twice, but less than three times as much arousal, then a value of plus or minus two is justified.
+If a comparative response displays phasic arousal and the other comparative response has twice, but less than three times as much arousal, a value of plus or minus two is justified.